Iceland: Government

 The president of Iceland, in contrast, is a largely ceremonial head of state and serves as a diplomat, but may veto laws voted by the parliament and put them to a national referendum.
 They are elected by popular vote for a term of four years with no term limit.
-The current president is Guðni Th.
-Jóhannesson.
-On 1 August 2016, he became the new president of Iceland, and he was re-elected with an overwhelming majority of the vote in the 2020 presidential election.
+The current president is Halla Tómasdóttir, having been in office since 1 August 2024.
 The elections for the president, the Althing, and local municipal councils are all held separately every four years.

 The cabinet in the country's government is typically appointed by the president after a general election to the Althing.
 However, the appointment is usually negotiated by the leaders of the political parties, who decide amongst themselves which parties can form the cabinet and how to distribute its seats, as long as it has majority support in the Althing.
 If the party leaders are unable to come to an agreement within a reasonable period of time, the president will personally appoint the cabinet.
-This has not happened since the republic was founded in 1944, although in 1942 the regent, Sveinn Björnsson, appointed a non-parliamentary government.
-Sveinn held the practical position of a president at the time, and later became the country's first official president in 1944.
+That has not happened since the republic was founded in 1944, although in 1942 the regent, Sveinn Björnsson, appointed a non-parliamentary government.
+Sveinn held the practical position of president at the time and later became the country's first official president in 1944.

 The governments of Iceland have always been coalition governments, with two or more parties involved, as no single political party has ever received a majority of seats in the Althing throughout the republican period.
-There is no legal consensus on the extent of the political power possessed by the office of the president; several provisions of the constitution appear to give the president some important powers, but other provisions and traditions suggest differently.
+There is no legal consensus on the extent of the political power possessed by the office of the president; several provisions of the constitution appear to give the president some important powers, but other provisions and traditions suggest otherwise.
 In 1980, Icelanders elected Vigdís Finnbogadóttir as president, the world's first directly elected female head of state.
 She retired from office in 1996.
 In 2009, Iceland became the first country with an openly gay head of government when Jóhanna Sigurðardóttir became prime minister.